-Jiggs Dinner (St. Patrick's Day Corned Beef & Cabbage Boil)
+Jiggs Dinner (St. Patrick's Day Corned Beef and Cabbage Boil)

 Prepare the brisket

-I recommend rinsing your corned beef brisket n a large bowl of water to get some of the salty brine out of it.
+Rinse the corned beef brisket in a large bowl of water to get some of the salty brine out of it.

 The corned beef usually comes with a packet of spices.
-I like to dump the spice mix in a piece of cheesecloth, tie it up and toss it in the crockpot.
+I like to dump the spice mix in a piece of cheesecloth or a tea ball, tie it up and toss it in the crockpot.

 Pat the corned beef dry and slather it up on all sides with yellow mustard.
 Set it aside while you gather, peel and chop the veggies.

 Start by adding the onions to the crockpot, break them up a bit, and nestle the corned beef on top.
 On top of the brisket, add the garlic, nestle in the spices or sprinkle those in, and add about half your root veggies.